nadav-rahimi/led-colour-visualiser/README.md

 - [x] Ability to enable/disable dampening
 - [ ] Rewrite portaudio and ui into their own interfaces so they can be interfaced with independently
 - [ ] Add logging
+- [ ] Ability to choose device to receive input from

 #### Fixes
 - [ ] Implement a median filter